ome/omero-guide-scripts/docs/extended_description.rst

 of the import script.

 While OBJECT_NAME are only used to identify the objects when OBJECT_ID is not there, \
-it remains important to have it inside the .csv to recognize the objects more \
+it remains important to have it inside the CSV to recognize the objects more \
 easily inside a spreadsheet editors.
 A good use case for the OBJECT_NAME column is to transfer \
 annotations across groups (the IDs of the objects will differ between groups).